jxmot/markdown-render/README.md

 ### LinkedIn Notes

 Sometimes there are issues when adding a link to LinkedIn's *media* or to posts where the image is incorrect.
-If that happens edit and place a small meaningless query at the end of the URL.
+If that happens edit the link and place a small meaningless query at the end of the URL.
 This seems to force LinkedIn to read the Open Graph tags right away.
-An example URL - https://yoursite.com/**?1**.
+An example URL - `https://yoursite.com/`**`?1`**.
+Each time it needs to be updated just edit the link and change the query.

 ### Twitter Notes